Ahmedwalid04/Ahmedwalid04/README.md

 # 👋 Hey there, I'm Ahmed Walid

-> ☕ A caffeinated software engineer who loves to code and solve problems.
+> ☕ Fueled by clean code and strong coffee — I love building solutions and solving problems.

 ---

 ## 🚀 About Me
 💻 **Full-stack craftsman** with a backend focus — passionate about building efficient, clean, and scalable solutions.
 ♟ Chess player, 💪 gym rat,  🚗 future Porsche owner.

 ---